Smart grids by country: South Korea

-Smart meters
+United Kingdom

-To complete the transition to smart grids, United Kingdom plans to roll out 53 million smart meters to 26 million households from 2015 to 2020.
+The Smart Grid Forum had identified that smart technology would give energy consumers greater control of their energy use, bills, greater security of supply and enable the use of less carbon.
+It had further indicated that integration of smart grids with regular technology would potentially save up to £12 billion by 2050 and deliver 9,000 additional jobs and create a £5 billion export market.
+To complete the transition to smart grids, the United Kingdom plans to roll out 53 million smart meters to 26 million households from 2015 to 2020.
 Initiated by Department of Energy and Climate Change under the Cameron-Clegg coalition from 2010 - 2015 and now under Department for Business, Energy and Industrial Strategy and Office of Gas and Electricity Markets, the (rollout of) smart meters are estimated to cost £11 Billion, providing the British economy a net £6.7 Billion benefit.
 Smart Energy UK identifies the different roles of six stakeholders involved in the rollout of smart meters: